-15 Foods That Make Your Depression or Anxiety Worse
+17 Foods That Make Your Depression and Anxiety Worse

-If you've ever found yourself scraping the bottom of a tub of ice cream after a bad day, you already know that your emotions can influence what you eat.
-But what you may not realize is that what you eat can dramatically alter your mental health.
+You already know that your emotions can influence what you eat.
+But what you may not realize is that what you eat can also dramatically alter your mental health.
 Seriously: some foods worsen anxiety and depression.

-Simple food choices can make the difference between feeling worse and feeling more stable, says research from a February 2015 study by Virginia Tech College of Agriculture and Life Sciences.
+Simple food choices can make the difference between feeling worse and feeling more stable, says research from Harvard Health.
 Eighteen percent of the population suffers some form of anxiety disorder, and 6.7 percent of the American population over the age of 18 have been diagnosed with clinical depression, according to the Anxiety and Depression Association of America.

 You don't have to be officially diagnosed (many people aren't, anyway) to know what an overwhelming burden it can be when you are even marginally anxious or depressed.
 And while the two aren't necessarily inclusive of each other, we've chosen to focus on them together since we can all relate to how both conditions weigh us down.

-Steer clear of these foods and ingredients that can unfortunately speed up your downward spiral.
+Steer clear of these foods and ingredients that have been found to have a negative impact on your mood.

-We sorta despise sugar at Eat This, Not That! for a variety of reasons; its strong association with depression is just one.
+We despise sugar at Eat This, Not That! for a variety of reasons; its strong association with depression is just one.
 A 2015 study of postmenopausal women demonstrated that an increase in added sugars in their diet was associated with an increased likelihood of depression.
 In the past, scientists weren't sure why depression, diabetes, and dementia seemed to cluster in epidemiological studies or why having one of these health issues increases your risk for the others.
 But in a study published the journal Diabetologia, researchers have found that when blood glucose levels are elevated, levels of a protein that encourages the growth of neurons and synapses drops.
 Translation: The simple act of eating sugar makes your brain work at a suboptimal level—and the more you do it, the greater your risk of depression and the greater your risk of diabetes and dementia, too.
 Want to know what foods to steer clear from?
 Get our list of 30 Sugariest Foods in America.

 Your central nervous system is important, to put it lightly.
 It's responsible for taking in information through the five senses, thinking, understanding, reasoning, and controlling motor function.
 You'll note that all of these things are in scant supply as the night wears on at your local watering hole.
 That's because alcohol is a depressant, and more specifically, depresses the working order of the central nervous system.
 Oh, and the central nervous system controls how we process emotions, too.
 Bottom line: Booze is a little too efficient at exacerbating symptoms associated with depression.
-If you pull back on swigging 'em back, you may be amazed by What Happens To Your Body When You Give Up Alcohol.
+If cut back on drinking, you may be amazed by What Happens To Your Body When You Give Up Alcohol.

 Fried chicken, fried cheese sticks, fried calamari, French fries.
 You won't ever see these items marked as an "Eat This."
-They cause trouble for your body for a variety of reasons and can wreak havoc on your weight.
+They cause trouble for your body for a variety of reasons and can negatively affect your weight.
 But there's more: They're also linked to depression.
 See, deep frying is usually done in partially hydrogenated oil.
 Hydrogenation is a process that turns vegetable oil into a more solid form, which makes it a more shelf-stable product.
 Anything that is cooked with hydrogenated oils and contains trans fats could potentially contribute to depression.
 Saturated fats, like the ones found in deli meats, high-fat dairy, and butter can clog arteries and prevent blood flow to the brain—and optimal brain function is what you want, if you're trying to stave off the blues.
 To learn more about food that's absolutely terrible for you, and how to make better choices while grocery shopping or eating out, sing up for our newsletter.

 Cheap and easy?
 In the short term, kinda sorta.
 But once you factor in the changes it can make to your physical and mental well being, the true price of that cheap stuff gets steep real fast.
 According to a 2012 study in the journal Public Health Nutrition, people who eat fast food are 51 percent more likely to develop depression than those who don't.
 To clarify: When we say fast food, we're talking about hamburgers, hot dogs, pizza, and commercial baked goods.
 Eating a small portion of any one food is unlikely to raise depression risk, but if you see Ronald, Wendy, The Colonel or Popeye on a regular basis, a drastic dietary adjustment would be a great step toward happier feelings and less depression.
 Need more reason to quit?
 Learn more about 20 Things That Happen to Your Body When You Eat Fast Food.

 There are plenty of experts who will tell you that even a modest amount of caffeine can contribute to depression—and at least one study has found that, among healthy college students, moderate and high coffee drinkers scored higher on a depression scale than others.
 The reason most experts cite is caffeine's disruptive effect on sleep.
 Coffee and black tea make it more difficult to fall asleep and to stay asleep.
 Sleep is connected to mood and disturbed sleep can seriously mess with your mental state.
 The one drink to avoid at all costs if you plan on going to bed any time in the next 24 hours?
 Energy drinks.
 Some types have the caffeine equivalent of 14 cans of soda.